MahmoudEl-Husseni/Towards-Enhanced-Autonomous-Driving-Experience/ADAS/Steer-by-Wire/Steer force actuator/README.md

 # Steer Force Actuator
-> This File are Compatible with CMSIS API Function Genrated by STMCube Mx ide  written f
+> This File are Compatible with CMSIS API Function Genrated by STMCube Mx ide

 ## Description
 Steer Force Actuator System is Steer-by-wire Sub system responsible for taking the order from Driver and Interface with the vichele